EEG-based Graph-guided Domain Adaptation for Robust Cross-Session Emotion Recognition: PROPOSED METHOD

 The similarity learning problem is formulated as:

 where $\boldsymbol{s}^i$ denotes the $i$-th row of the similarity matrix $\boldsymbol{S}$, and $\boldsymbol{1} \in \mathbb{R}^{n}$ is the all-ones vector.

 However, problem \eqref{eq:Similarity_matrix_with_regularization} may lead to a trivial solution in which only one element of $\boldsymbol{s}^i$ equals one while all others are zero \cite{nie2014clustering}.
 Although this minimizes the objective, it produces a degenerate graph where each sample is connected only to its nearest neighbor.
-This fails to capture the local manifold structure and undermines graph-based regularization.
-To address this, a regularization term is introduced:
+This fails to capture the local manifold structure of the data and consequently undermines the effectiveness of graph-based regularization.